NhoaKing-Tech/jarvis-streamdeck/README.md

 ```

 **⚠️ Important about VSCode terminal:**
 If you run `python -m jarvis` from VSCode's integrated terminal, it might not work properly.
 This is because VSCode's terminal has a different environment than your native terminal.
 System tools like ydotool and wmctrl sometimes don't work correctly in VSCode's terminal.
-Always test from a native terminal (gnome-terminal, konsole, xterm, etc.).
+Always test from a native terminal.

-I learned this after spending two hours debugging why nothing worked in VSCode but worked fine everywhere else.
+I learned this after spending two hours debugging.
 Don't make the same mistake I did!

 ---